-E.1 Access for children to licensed premises - in general
+Access for children to licensed premises - in general

-Restrictions on the access of children under 18 to premises where licensable activities are being carried on will be made where it is necessary to protect children from harm.
+Restrictions on the access of children under 18 to premises where licensable activities are being carried on should be made where it is necessary to protect children from harm.
+Precise policy and details will be a matter for individual licensing authorities.

-Conditions attached to premises licences and club premises certificates will reflect the concerns of responsible authorities and interested parties who have made representations but only where the Council considers it necessary to protect children from harm.
-Whilst applications in relation to premises licences and club premises certificates will be judged on their individual merits and characteristics, the Council recommends (unless there are circumstances justifying the contrary) that:
+Conditions attached to premises licences and club premises certificates may reflect the concerns of responsible authorities and interested parties who have made representations but only where the Council considers it necessary to protect children from harm.
+Whilst applications in relation to premises licences and club premises certificates must be judged on their individual merits and characteristics, the Council recommends (unless there are circumstances justifying the contrary) that: